Advertiser Disclosure

 The most effective no-fee cash back setup isn't one card — it's two.
 Here's how it works: you use a category card for your top one or two spending areas (the categories where it earns a higher rate), and a flat-rate card for everything else.
 Both cards have no annual fee, so the combination costs you nothing to hold year-round.

 This pairs naturally with the broader no-annual-fee strategy.
-For more on how to build this kind of no-fee card setup from scratch, see our guide on how to choose a no annual fee card.
+For more on how to build this kind of no-fee card setup from scratch, see our guide on How to Pick a No Annual Fee Card Based on Your Spending.

 What to Watch Out For With No Annual Fee Cash Back Cards